n1313/ff-backup/README.md

 ## Using with other instances

 This tool is configured to work with https://freefeed.net by default.
 To run the script against other Freefeed instances (e.g. candy or your local dev server) update server configuration in `config.json`.
 Note that you will need an app token with the following access rights: `Read my public profile`, `Read my user information`, and `Read feeds, including my feeds and direct messages`, issued by that server.

+## Feedback

+Please raise a Github issue for bugs or feature requests.
+You're welcome to write me a [direct message](https://freefeed.net/filter/direct?to=n1313) or [buy me a coffee](https://www.buymeacoffee.com/n1313).